Skip to Content

 “The traditional female role is a nurturer, not a murderer.
 Extreme violence is far more alien to females than to males.” ~ James Alan Fox, criminologist

-The other fact that drew me to Ruth is that she was the last woman in Great Britain to be hanged.
-It was after making this discovery that I first read, Ruth Ellis: A Case of Diminished Responsibility by Laurence Marks and Tony Van Den Bergh.
-Published in 1977, the book’s title is provocative, referencing the partial defence of diminished responsibility that was introduced in 1957, as a result of the public outcry that followed Ruth’s death.
+It was shortly after learning about her that I first read, Ruth Ellis: A Case of Diminished Responsibility by Laurence Marks and Tony Van Den Bergh.
+Published in 1977, the book’s title is provocative, referencing the partial defence of diminished responsibility, introduced in 1957 as a result of the public outcry following Ruth’s execution.
+I read it again when researching At the Stroke of Nine O’Clock.
+If ever you want evidence of how attitudes towards women have changed, this is the book you should turn to.
+It troubles me that I wasn’t more appalled by the language at the time.

 A Case of Diminished Responsibility jane-davis.co.uk